usetrmnl/trmnl-display/README.md

 # TRMNL Display

-TRMNL Display is a lightweight, terminal-based application designed to display dynamic images directly on framebuffer-enabled devices, such as Raspberry Pi with HDMI or e-paper displays.
-It fetches images from the TRMNL API (or your own self-hosted sever) and renders them directly to the framebuffer, providing a seamless display experience without requiring a traditional desktop environment.
+TRMNL Display is a lightweight, Linux command line application designed to display dynamic images directly on both framebuffer (LCD/HDMI) and SPI e-paper displays like the one in the TRMNL og.
+It fetches images from the TRMNL API (or your own self-hosted sever) and renders them directly to either a framebuffer or e-paper, providing a seamless display experience without requiring a traditional desktop environment.

 ## Features

-- Direct framebuffer image rendering.
+- Direct framebuffer or e-paper image rendering.
 - Supports JPEG, PNG, and BMP image formats.
-- Custom handling for BMP images, including 1-bit BMPs with dark mode inversion.
+- 1-bit images support optional dark mode inversion.
 - Configurable refresh rates.
 - Easy configuration through environment variables or interactive prompts.

 ## Requirements

+- Linux SBC (Raspberry Pi, Orange Pi, etc)
 - Go 1.24 or higher (minimum version required)
-- Framebuffer-enabled Linux device (Raspberry Pi, Orange Pi, etc)
+- framebuffer-enabled display
-- HDMI display or e-paper display
+- or e-paper display with SPI connection
 - Internet connection for fetching images

 ## Installation